elastic-rs/elastic/README.md

 ## Goals

 To provide a strongly-typed, full-featured and efficient Elasticsearch client for Rust over (eventually) asynchronous io.
+Rust gives us a lot of tools for building super-performant but highly accessible libraries, which we aim to continue.

 The REST API is provided by an [inline JSON macro](http://kodraus.github.io/rustdoc/elastic_macros/#json-parsing) so it's efficient and always in line with whatever version of Elasticsearch you're targeting.